Management of HIV/AIDS: Drug advertisements

 Direct-to-consumer and other advertisements for HIV drugs in the past were criticized for their use of healthy, glamorous models rather than typical people with HIV/AIDS.
 Usually, these people will present with debilitating conditions or illnesses as a result of HIV/AIDS.
 In contrast, by featuring people in unrealistically strenuous activities, such as mountain climbing; this proved to be offensive and insensitive to the suffering of people who are HIV positive.
 The US FDA reprimanded multiple pharmaceutical manufacturers for publishing such adverts in 2001, as the misleading advertisements harmed consumers by implying unproven benefits and failing to disclose important information about the drugs.
-Overall, some drug companies chose not to present their drugs in a realistic way, which consequently harmed the general public's ideas, suggesting that HIV would not affect you as much as suggested.
-This led to people not wanting to get tested, for fear of being HIV positive, because at the time (in the 1980s and 1990s particularly), having contracted HIV was seen as a death sentence, as there was no known cure.
-An example of such a case is Freddie Mercury, who died in 1991, aged 45, of AIDS-related pneumonia.

 Beyond medical management

 The preamble to the World Health Organization's Constitution defines health as "a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity."
 Those living with HIV today are met with other challenges that go beyond the singular goal of lowering their viral load.
 A 2009 meta-analysis studying the correlates of HIV-stigma found that individuals living with higher stigma burden were more likely to have poorer physical and mental health.
 Insufficient social support and delayed diagnosis due to decreased frequency of HIV testing and knowledge of risk reduction were cited as some of the reasons.
 People living with HIV (PLHIV) have lower health related quality of life (HRQoL) scores than do the general population.
 The stigma of having HIV is often compounded with the stigma of identifying with the LGBTQ community or the stigma of being an injecting drug user (IDU) even though heterosexual sexual transmission accounts for 85% of all HIV-1 infections worldwide.
 AIDS has been cited as the most heavily stigmatized medical condition among infectious diseases.
 Part of the consequence of this stigma toward PLHIV is the belief that they are seen as responsible for their status and less deserving of treatment.